tlsnotary/docs-mdbook/src/faq.md

 - `Connection: close` to ensure the server closes the connection after the response.

 If the issue persists, [enable extra logging](#faq10) with `RUST_LOG=debug` or `RUST_LOG=trace` for deeper insights into what TLSNotary is doing.

+If you are connecting through a WebSocket proxy (e.g., in the browser extension), double-check that the WebSocket proxy connects to the intended domain.
+Note that PSE's public WebSocket proxy only supports a limited [whitelist](https://docs.tlsnotary.org/developers/notary_server.html#websocket-proxy-server).
+If you use a local proxy, make sure the domain is correct.